 It is recommended to enable "Consider process status …".
 Note that Syncthing might not be immediately

 ready to serve API requests when started.
-Hence it is still required to configure a re-connect interval.
+Therefore, it is still required to configure a re-connect interval.

-The re-connect interval will only be in effect while the Syncthing process is running.
+The re-connect interval will only be active while the Syncthing process is running.
 So despite the

 Configuring hotkeys

-Use the same approach as for launching an arbitrary application via a hotkey in your graphical
+Use the same approach as for launching an application via a hotkey in your graphical

 syncthingtray --trigger to show the Qt Widgets based tray menu.